General Education Outcomes

 Upon completion of this coursework, a student will be able to:

-1. Read critically to annotate, analyze, synthesize, and evaluate primarily non-fiction, college-level texts.
+1. Read critically to analyze, synthesize, and evaluate primarily non-fiction, college-level texts.

 2. Compose organized and coherent source-based essays that demonstrate critical thinking and rhetorical strategies.

-3. Demonstrate control over all major conventions of standard English grammar and punctuation.
+3. Use conventions of standard English grammar and punctuation.

-4. Select and integrate reliable, credible, and scholarly sources to support essays, using a standardized citation format.
+4. Select and integrate relevant, credible, and scholarly sources to support essays, using a standardized citation format.

 Upon completion of this coursework, a student will be able to: